-In the Western Pennsylvania and Northern Pennsylvania non-metropolitan areas, the average annual wage for general contractors is $119,030 and $116,990, respectively.1
+In the Western Pennsylvania and Northern Pennsylvania non-metropolitan areas, the average annual wage for general contractors is $119,030 and $116,990, respectively.

-The good news continues because Pennsylvania also has a low barrier to entry for this profession.
-There are no state-level licenses required to work as a general contractor in Pennsylvania.
+Pennsylvania also has a low barrier to entry for this profession.
+State-level licenses are not required to work as a general contractor in Pennsylvania.
 However, you may need to register with the Attorney General and check with your local jurisdiction for any additional registration or licensing requirements.

 Do you need a license to be a general contractor?